skrcode/jaipilot-cli/README.md

 2. JAIPilot is run against the changed class to generate or repair tests.
 3. Maven and JaCoCo validate that the change is covered and does not regress existing behavior.

-That workflow is especially important in teams where AI is increasing code throughput faster than manual test writing can keep up.
+That matters in teams where AI is increasing code throughput faster than manual test writing can keep up.

 ## Quick Start